 We recently had a day that started at 5am with the 4-year-old and 2-year-old waking up before the sun and getting out toys to play with.
 That night my 7-week-old had only gotten a few hours of sleep, and the rest of the time he spent crying and eating, which meant that I had only gotten a few hours of sleep, and the rest of the time I spent trying to calm him and feeding him.
 We decided to go to Target to bolster our moods and get a few groceries and of course, my daughter dropped half a bag of popcorn all over the floor.
 Later in the day while I was feeding baby boy, my older two were playing in the backyard.
 When I finished, I went out to tell them to come inside and found that they had been playing with the water tap on the side of the house and were both soaking wet and covered in mud.
 I gave them both baths while our colicky newborn cried in his bouncer the whole time.
 Not to mention that on this particular day, my husband was working from 7am-10pm.
 I was asleep with the TV and lights on when he came home.

 Sometimes I have moments where I feel completely overwhelmed and I’m just in survival mode trying to make sure everyone is fed and has clean diapers or undies on.
 Sometimes I don’t enjoy being a mom.
-It’s hard having to wake up every two hours or more every night to take care of a baby with colic.
+It’s hard having to wake up every two hours every night to take care of a baby with colic, and sometimes, I feel like I’ve lost a big part of myself.
 Life is very loud and very wet these days.
 There are times when I don’t know how I’m going to make it without a few more hours of sleep.

 And that’s okay.
 It’s okay if you don’t enjoy every moment of motherhood.
 Nobody said you had to enjoy being covered in spit-up and running on 3 hours of sleep while cleaning up a bowl of cereal your toddler spilled at breakfast.